Remembering Red Cross and Red Crescent colleagues killed in Israel, Gaza and the West Bank

 In February, Mohammed Al-Omari - who had volunteered with PRCS for 23 years - was killed while evacuating wounded people from hospitals.
 He leaves behind three young children and ‘embodied the values of humanity with his boundless dedication’.

 Another PRCS volunteer, Ameer Subhi Abu Aisha, was also killed at Al-Amal Hospital in Khan Younis.
-He was supporting emergency operations in Gaza – a vital part of the Palestine Red Crescent Society’s humanitarian response.
+He was supporting emergency operations in Gaza – a vital part of the PRCS’s humanitarian response.

 Recently, the body of nurse Mohammed Abed, was found during the evacuation of PRCS Al-Amal Hospital by medical teams and patients.